-Spring has arrived and the season will see more and more cruise ships arrive in Hamburg.
+Spring has arrived and the season will see more and more cruise ships dock in Hamburg.
 A total of 29 ship arrivals and around 120,000 passengers are expected in May alone.
 Six cruise ships are expected for the 828th Port Anniversary Celebrations from May 5-7, 2017.
 High-profile events such as the 6th Hamburg Cruise Days from September 8-10, 2017 are boosting the popularity of cruise shipping with hundreds of thousands of fans expected.
 A record ten cruise ships are expected during the Cruise Days, which will be rounded off with the leading Seatrade Europe fair and other specialised events.
 Organisers are particularly pleased by the first participation of Norway’s NCL and Luxuslinie Silversea Cruises, based in Monaco.
 Katja Derow, a spokeswoman for the organisers redroses communications GmbH, said: “It shows us that the event is gaining importance in Germany and internationally and among both shipping companies and visitors.”

 Parade of big ships